nens/lizard-docs/source/b_usermanagement.rst

 This will lead you to the screen to add a new user.
 By default the new user is granted a “User” role.

 Don’t forget to click ‘Save’!
-When saved, an activation email will be send to the new user (sometimes this activation mail will end up in the spam folder).
+When saved, an invitation email will be send to the new user.
+This user can follow the invitation link to create an account and receive the new roles.
+Sometimes this invitation mail will end up in the spam folder.

 .. tip::
 	Forgot which Roles exist and what they grant a user?
 Click the “Need Help” button to find this overview: